polakowo/plnx-grabber/README.md

 grabber.ring('db')
 ```

 ***Important**: Ring only updates, and requires collections to be non-empty.
-If you want to collect history for a row of pairs and then update them every predefined amount of time, first execute a row and then a ring.
-See comments for further details.*
+If you want to collect history for a row of pairs and then update them every predefined amount of time, first execute a row and then a ring.*